 Structures may help shelter plants from strong wind, but can also create wind tunnels where the wind is redirected, such as at the end of a fence.
 Walled courtyards offer warmer and wind-sheltered protection inside.
 Fences, walls, and hedges trap blowing snow into tall drifts on their windward side, potentially crushing plants located there.

 - Shade: Deciduous trees act like structures, but they also have other impacts from three-season shading.
 The ground under a tree canopy is slightly warmer and less prone to frost, although a tree canopy traps rain, making the ground underneath drier.
 This is further magnified with shallow-rooted trees such as maples that will compete with other plants for moisture.

 - Hard Surfaces: Rooftops and nonabsorbent materials—concrete, asphalt, and stone—are impervious surfaces that do not allow liquids to pass through.
 They can create water runoff issues, with water channeled to areas depending on the slope of the surface.
 This occurs not just at ground level; even roof runoff from clogged gutters can drench foundation plants and encourage deadly root rot.

 Being dense and impenetrable, impervious surfaces also affect temperature.
 Sidewalks, driveways, roads, walls, or patios made of nonpermeable materials absorb and release heat.
 Even a house can absorb heat in the day and releases it at night, so adjacent areas, especially on the south side, will be warmer at night.

-When considering the location of your garden, you should also take into account how much work it will take to create a new bed in the space you choose.
+When considering the location of your garden, you should also take into account how much work it will take to create a garden bed in the space you choose.
 Keep in mind that you may need to …